Owner/Head Master Instructor

 1993 immigrated to the USA, obtaining a working visa due to his martial arts skills, and taught as head instructor at YMAA HQ in Boston.

-Narcyz is a versatile practitioner, teacher, and national judge.
+Narcyz is a versatile practitioner, teacher, and Head Judge for United States of America Wushu Kungfu Federation - USAWKF.
 He has been featured in pay-per-view television and The Discovery Channel, as well as other TV shows, instructional videotapes and books on Chinese martial arts.

 In October 2015 Narcyz was honored come to China as a one of the top masters from USA to participate in filming TV series "The New Legend of the Martial Arts Heroes".